-ITSW-1301 Introduction to Word Processing (1-4-3) An overview of the production of documents, tables, and graphics.
+ITSW-1301 Introduction to Word Processing (2-4-3) An overview of the production of documents, tables, and graphics.
+Requisition: Take POFT-1329(74968)

-ITSW-1304 Introduction to Spreadsheets (1-4-3) Instruction in the concepts, procedures, and application of electronic spreadsheets
+ITSW-1304 Introduction to Spreadsheets (1-4-3) Instruction in the concepts, procedures, and application of electronic spreadsheets.

-ITSW-1307 Intro to Database (2-2-3) Introduction to database theory and the practical applications of a database.
-Prerequisites: ITSC-1309
+ITSW-1307 Introduction to Database (2-4-3) Introduction to Database Theory and the Practical Applications of a Database.
+Prerequisite: Take ITSE-1329(69221); Minimum grade C.CR: